 Focus and Scope

-Datokarama English Education Journal (DEEJournal) is a peer-reviewed, open-access academic journal that publishes original research in English language education and applied linguistics.
-The journal provides a scholarly platform for advancing theoretical and empirical studies related to language learning, teaching, and the use of English in educational contexts.
+Datokarama English Education Journal (DEEJournal) is a peer-reviewed, open-access academic journal that publishes original research in English Language Education and English Applied Linguistics.
+The journal provides a scholarly platform for advancing theoretical and empirical studies related to English language learning, English language teaching, and the use of English in educational, institutional, professional, and social contexts.

-The journal is committed to promoting high-quality research that contributes to the development of language education theory and practice, as well as the broader field of applied linguistics.
+The journal is committed to promoting high-quality research that contributes to the development of English language education theory and practice, as well as the broader study of English as used, learned, taught, and assessed in diverse contexts.

 DEEJournal welcomes contributions from researchers, educators, and practitioners worldwide in the form of empirical studies, theoretical papers, literature reviews, and pedagogical innovations.